microsoft/everyonecancode/instructions/day1/ApplicationPart1/README.md

 Today you will learn how to:

+- Create a new branch in your project
-- How to install dependencies for your project
+- How to change the title of your App
-- How to make changes to your project
+- How to change the colors of the title of your App
-- Deploy the Milligram frontend to GitHub Pages
+- Test your changes in your codespace
+- Commit & push your changes
-- Create a Python web app on Azure
+- Open a pull request
-- Deploy the Milligram backend on Azure with GitHub Actions
+- Merge your pull request

+## Table Of Contents

+### Further informative resources